cockroachdb/docs/src/current/v23.1/authentication.md

 ## Background on public key cryptography and digital certificates

-CockroachDB supports the [TLS 1.3 and TLS 1.2](https://en.wikipedia.org/wiki/Transport_Layer_Security) security protocols, which take advantage of both symmetric (to encrypt data in flight) as well as asymmetric encryption (to establish a secure channel as well as **authenticate** the communicating parties).
+CockroachDB supports the [TLS 1.3 and TLS 1.2](https://en.wikipedia.org/wiki/Transport_Layer_Security) security protocols, which take advantage of both symmetric and asymmetric encryption, to encrypt data in flight and to authenticate the communicating parties, respectively.

 {% include common/tls-bad-cipher-warning.md %}